 This time-out must be taken during a normal stoppage of play.
-Only one time-out, commercial or team, shall be permitted at any one stoppage of play.
+Only one time-out, commercial or team, shall be permitted at any one stoppage of play except when a team uses their time-out during a commercial time-out to make a player change on an icing situation (refer to Rule 81.4 Line Change on Icing).
 For the purpose of this rule, a commercial time-out is deemed an "official time-out" and not charged to either team.